Guest Post by Betti Menzel from Kiteboarding

 General information for Djerba, Tunisia (wind, water temperature and water condition)

 When to go – Best wind in Djerba, Tunisia : March – November

-The season starts in March and ends in November, but you’ll find the best wind between June and August, when it usually starts in the afternoon due to thermal currents .
-If you want to look at the forecast and/or the actual wind, use the wind station Dauphins in Windguru.
+The season starts in March and ends in mid od January, but you’ll find the best wind between march to may and oktober- december.
+During June-September the wind usually starts in the afternoon due to thermal currents .
+If you want to look at the forecast and/or the actual wind, use the wind station Dauphins in Windguru or Windy.

 Water temperature in Djerba, Tunisia

 Warm through June to september no wetsuit needed.
 October to May you need a shorty or 3/2 full wetsuit.